Kong/kuma-website-jekyll/app/docs/1.4.x/quickstart/universal.md

 ---
-title: Explore Kuma on Universal
+title: Set up and explore the Universal demo app
 ---

-# Set up and explore the Universal demo app

 To start learning how Kuma works, you can download and run a simple demo application that consists of two services: